 - There is a 1-4 second delay between adjusting a slider control, and the PTZ executing the command.
 Poor quality connections can lengthen this to as much as 10 seconds.

 - Note that multiple users can simultaneously view and operate the PTZ using live stream, and any movements made by one user will be visible to all viewers.
 However, the slider controls will not move to reflect position or zoom change commands made by another user.

-- Live stream activity on the PTZ will consume more data than a typical live stream session.
-PTZ customers must purchase a 10GB or larger monthly plan to accommodate this usage.
+- Live stream activity on the PTZ500 will consume more data than a typical live stream session therefore PTZ500 customers must purchase a 10GB or larger monthly plan to accommodate this usage.

 Scheduled Panoramic Images

 Panoramic images offer wide angle, ultra-high resolution images using all or part of the camera’s Field of Regard.
 Customers will want to be onsite while capturing their initial Panoramic image to ensure the camera’s Field of Regard is fully covering the portion of the job site that they want to see.

 There are 5 Panoramic schedules available to configure.
 Each schedule allows one Panoramic image capture per day while each schedule can be configured individually to run on any (or all) days of the week.
 A total of 35 panoramic images can be captured per week.
 Each Panoramic schedule allows you to select a different portion of the Field of Regard to capture.
 Click and drag the blue corner icons to adjust the area being captured for the selected Panoramic schedule.

 Web-sized Panoramic images appear in the Captured Images pane in SiteCloud.
 They are organized alongside all other captured media that has been uploaded to SiteCloud, such as time-lapse, LiveView, and DVR media.
 Full sized Panoramic images are found in the Available Downloads window.
 Unlike exported images and videos, full-sized Panoramic images do not expire, and will remain in this window indefinitely.